|Job Title||Optogenetics Postdoctoral Research|

 The Research Participation Program for the U.S. Air Force Research Laboratory

-BENEFITS OF PARTICIPATING IN THE ORISE PROGRAM Selected Fellows/Researchers will have the opportunity to perform research on topics of interest to the U.S. Government and to interact with leading scientists performing research and/or advising at the sponsor.
+BENEFITS OF PARTICIPATING IN THE ORISE PROGRAM Selected Fellows/Researchers will have the opportunity to perform research on topics of interest to the Air Force Research Lab - Human Performance Wing and to interact with and learn from leading scientists performing research.
 The extensive partnering relationships with universities and other government agencies will expose participants to a broad research community.
-Program participants will have the opportunity to meet government decision-makers and learn directly from them about the role of scientific research in addressing complex, real-world
+Additionally, program participants will have the opportunity to meet government decision-makers and learn directly from them about the role of scientific research in addressing complex, real-world

 • Stipend Payments • Health Insurance • Inbound Relocation/Dislocation • Training & Travel

-ELIGIBILITY REQUIREMENTS Applicants should have recently completed a degree within five years of the desired starting date in or related discipline, or will be able to complete of all requirements for the degree within six months of the starting date.
-Other applicants will be considered on a case-by-case basis.
-The program is open to all qualified U.S. citizens without regard to race, sex, religion, color, age, physical or mental disability, national origin, or status as a Vietnam era or disabled veteran.
+ELIGIBILITY REQUIREMENTS Applicants should have recently completed a degree within five years of the targeted start date in a STEM related discipline, or will be able to complete of all requirements for the degree within six months of the starting date.
+ORAU will not discriminate because of race, color, age, religion, sex, sexual orientation, gender identity, national origin, mental or physical disability, protected veteran’s status, or genetic information.

 APPLICATION Applications are accepted and reviewed on an ongoing basis.
 Selections are made as openings occur throughout the year.
 A complete application includes: profile, two references, and transcripts for all degrees earned and/or currently attending.

-GENERAL INFORMATION The participants will be selected based on academic records, recommendations, applied research interests and compatibility of background with applied research programs and projects at the host Installation.
+GENERAL INFORMATION The participants will be selected based on academic records, recommendations, research interests and compatibility of background with research programs and projects at the host facility.
 The initial appointment is typically for one year and may be renewed for up to four additional years based upon recommendation of the host installation and subject to availability of funds.
 The participant will receive a monthly stipend which is determined based upon level of education, training, and experience.
 Inbound travel and moving expenses are reimbursed according to established policies.
-Travel and other costs will also be reimbursed for training related to the project and approved by ORAU and the host installation.
+Travel and other costs will also be reimbursed for training related to the project and approved by ORISE and the host facility.
 The participant must show proof of health and medical insurance.
-Health plans are available through the ORAU for Postgraduate Internship participants.
+Health plans are available through the ORISE for Postgraduate Internship participants.

 The Post-doctoral Fellow will be involved in developing